AsherColeman/AsherColeman/README.md

 - 👋 Hi, I’m @AsherColeman
-- I’m interested in blockchain, web, Linux and Python, in no particular order
+- I’m a business major but I'm here to get my tech chops up to speed
-- I’m currently learning Solidity
+- I’m currently learning Python
 - How to reach me: israelcoleman94@gmail.com

 <!---